bfern/bfern/_posts/2022-05-16-effective-ways-of-working-in-a-remote-data-science-team.md

 There are loads of tools that explain what a good review process looks like.
 The trouble I have is that there are so many, often with so many points that the review process takes longer than the actual work itself!
 Also, a lot of these focus on the code itself, which is of course important but I will just leave that as one main point really under "coding standards", which is up to the team to define.

-The easiest way to do a review is to through a checklist and ensure that the following has been done:
+The easiest way to do a review is through a checklist and ensure that the following has been done:
 * The work does what the ticket says
 * Coding standards are followed
 * The code is tested (where required)